turbonemesis/constitution/README.md

 Software development cross-team constitution proposal

-This is just an example, I encourage you to apply these concepts to your own processes and make them even better!
+This is just an example, I encourage you to apply these concepts to your own processes and come up with something even better!

 See the [CONSTITUTION.md](CONSTITUTION.md) for ideas on how you could write your own.